hellerve/blog/wip/Talking_Carp.md

 that.
 So how does that work in Carp and if it doesn’t, who in their right mind would make a Lisp with borrow checking?

-*Answer:* As to the “who would do that” part, well—yours truly.
+*Answer:* As to the “who would do that” part, well, yours truly.
 As for the data structures, we don’t have them, so that answer is true, but it’s certainly not impossible to have them.
 Carp does a bunch of internal safe mutability based on borrowing semantics instead, which do not enable some of the “undo” semantics of